 Sayers called for a “thoroughgoing revolution in our whole attitude to work.”
 Her main point was that we should see work:

 not as a necessary drudgery to be undergone for the purpose of making money, but as a way of life in which the nature of man should find its proper exercise and delight and so fulfill itself to the glory of God.
 That it should, in fact, be thought of as a creative activity undertaken for the love of the work itself; and that man, made in God’s image, should make things, as God makes them, for the sake of doing well a thing that is well worth doing.

-She wrote this article during the Second World War and was concerned that after the war people would return to wasteful consumer spending as a way to keep the demand for labor high.
-She feared that as a result, people would continue to see their labor primarily as a way to earn money and would neglect the value of the work itself.
-She went on to argue:
+Sayers wrote her essay during the Second World War and feared that after the war, people would abandon their newfound devotion to a larger purpose (defeating the Nazis) and return to wasteful consumer spending.
+She believed they would be encouraged to do so to keep the demand for labor high.
+She was concerned that, as a result, people would return to seeing their labor primarily as a way to earn money for consumer goods and neglect the value of the work itself.

 The habit of thinking about work as something one does to make money is so ingrained in us that we can scarcely imagine what a revolutionary change it would be to think about it instead in terms of the work done.